Peeragogy/Peeragogy.github.io/workbook.md

 ***

-**D** For me peeragogy is really a great experience.
+**DM** For me peeragogy is really a great experience.
 I think the way we do things we are going beyond any collaborative project basically.
 We allow so much freedom/openness in the Project.
 Everyone is welcome, basically.
 Anyone can just jump in and propose something